 A change in the 2022 IATA Dangerous Goods Regulations will require some lithium battery shippers to provide additional dangerous goods training for employees.

-See what's changing for hazmat air shippers in the 2021 IATA Dangerous Goods Regulations (DGR).
-Mandatory compliance starts January 1, 2021.
+See the significant updates in IATA's 63rd Edition Dangerous Goods Regulations (DGR).
+Mandatory compliance with the new IATA DGR starts January 1, 2022.